MINNEAPOLIS DENTIST SHARES COMPLETE GUIDE TO MOUTH RINSES

 Many dentists say that fluoride toothpaste is enough for the majority of people looking to battle cavities.
 With that said, an anti-cavity rinse is proven to fight up to an additional 50-percent of bacteria.
 They also fight bad breath.

-The downside is that mouth rinses are capable of masking signs of serious conditions or disease that require you to visit the dentist.
+The downside is that mouth rinses are capable of masking signs of serious conditions or diseases that require you to visit the dentist.

 Using a Mouth Rinse